Ham Radios: The Best Emergency Communications System

 Should You Ham without a License?

-A lot of preppers and survivalists don’t like the idea of having to get a license to use ham radio.
+Many preppers and survivalists don’t like the idea of getting a license to use ham radio.

-There is always the possibility of running a ham radio illegally and hoping that you don’t get caught.
-And, in a true SHTF situation, the FCC isn’t going to exist anymore to enforce licensing laws!
+There is always the possibility of running a ham radio illegally and hoping you don’t get caught.
+And, in a true SHTF situation, the FCC will no longer exist to enforce licensing laws!

 Here are some of the reasons why you might consider getting your ham license:

 • There is a long learning curve with the ham radio.
 You can easily operate one to send emergency signals.
-But, if you want to do more with ham radio, you will need to practice – which means having to get a license.
+But, if you want to do more with ham radio, you will need to practice – which means getting a license.

-• In a disaster situation such as 9/11, you could help your fellow citizens by being a volunteer ham operator.
+• In a disaster like 9/11, you could help your fellow citizens by being a volunteer ham operator.
 You can’t do this without a license.

 • Getting arrested isn’t very conducive to privacy.
 I’d rather be on a list of ham radio operators than a list of criminals.

 Do you have a ham radio license?
-Let us know your experiences in the comments below or join the discussion on Facebook.
+Let us know your experiences in the comments below.

 Leave a comment